MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 > [!NOTE]
 > This feature was added as part of the 2017 Fall Creators Update (RS3) for immersive headsets and will be supported by HoloLens with the upcoming RS4 update (you can test it early by installing the [HoloLens RS4 Preview](hololens-rs4-preview.md).
 Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on immersive Headsets and 10.0.17125 on HoloLens.
 You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

 The [Windows Mixed Reality home](navigating-the-windows-mixed-reality-home.md) is the starting point where users land before launching applications.
 When creating an application for Windows Mixed Reality, by default apps are launched as 2D slates with their app's logo.
 When developing experiences for Windows Mixed Reality, a 3D launcher can optionally be defined to override the default 2D launcher for your application.
 In general, 3D launchers are recommended for launching immersive applications that take users out of the Windows Mixed Reality home whereas the default 2D launcher is preferred when the app is activated in place.
+You can also create a [3D deep link (secondaryTile)](#3D-deep-links-secondaryTiles) as a 3D launcher to content within a 2D UWP app.

 >[!VIDEO https://www.youtube.com/embed/TxIslHsEXno]